 During Practicum, participants will observe a wide range of Hungarian mathematics classrooms, and will also have the opportunity to teach a lesson themselves.
 Hence, they will obtain first-hand experience on how the methods learned in BSME are put into practice.
-Classrooms visited will range from ages 6-18, and will also include different profiles (e.g., mathematics immersion programs, alternative schools, students with disabilities).
+Classrooms visited will range from ages 6-19, and will also include different profiles (e.g., mathematics immersion programs, alternative schools, students with disabilities).
 Participants will take part in pre- or post-lesson discussions with teachers and students.
-At the end of each day is a reflection session where participants share observations and connect their experiences to the theories learned in other BSME courses.

 Most of the classes observed will be in Hungarian, but translation will be provided.
 Practice teaching will take place in classes where students speak English.